visioforge/.Net-SDK-s-samples/Media Blocks SDK/WPF/CSharp/Video Compositor Demo/readme.md

 # Media Blocks SDK .Net - Video Compositor Demo (WPF)

-Video Compositor Demo is an application that uses the Media Blocks SDK .Net to combine several video sources and preview the result video.
+This SDK sample demonstrates a comprehensive approach to video composition and streaming using the VisioForge Media Blocks SDK .Net in a WPF application.
+The code showcases the creation and management of a media pipeline capable of capturing video from various sources such as cameras, screens, or files.

+It also illustrates how to configure output streams for different platforms, including MP4 files, YouTube, Facebook Live, and NDI.
+Furthermore, the sample includes functionality for real-time video mixing, previewing, and the dynamic modification of source properties, demonstrating the API's flexibility in handling complex video processing tasks.

 ## Features